semperos/programming-for-the-jvm/README.md

 To run tests, invoke `./test.sh`.
 This will compile all Oolong and Java files and run all the code, primarily as tests written with JUnit for nice reporting.

 See `README.txt.orig` for the original README.

+## Editor Support

+I recommend installing support in your editor for the Jasmin bytecode assembly language, which is quite similar to Oolong.
+There is an unsupported-but-better-than-nothing Emacs mode available by Neil W. Van Dyke via ELPA.